KILTprotocol/sdk-js/docs/contribution-guide.md

 ### Checking locally how the [online API Doc][apidoc] will look like

 You probably don't need to do this.
 You can trust the doc will be rendered properly.
+If you have a doubt:

 * Run `yarn build:docs` within the `sdk-js` folder.
 This generates the doc at `sdk-js/docs/api`.
 * Open any of the generated files in your browser, such as `sdk-js/docs/api/classes/attestation.attestation-1.html`.
 You can now use the menu or inline links to navigate across modules and classes.

-Make sure you don't commit these generated files.
+⚠️ Make sure you don't commit these generated files.

 ## Tests